 Then I left for China.
 Seven years later when I went home in the summer for a visit, rebels threatened to attack my city.
 It was the first time I felt real FEAR.
 Seeing my sister deathly pale and cold, watching my mother pray the rosary as we all huddled in the bedroom, I nearly went crazy with fear.

 Now, I am going home again to a conflict-ridden Mindanao.
 I envy my fellow Mindanaoans , who do not allow their fear to defeat them, who continue to believe that this too shall pass.
 I have lost my Mindanaoan courage and optimism, but I hope to get them back when I arrive home.
 Soon.

 Impressions of my two homes: Jimei, China and Iligan, Philippines

 A paper boat adrift in the ocean.

 Unless you change your mind

 These are photos of the two pieces of “malong” I brought with me when I left my country.
 A “malong” is similar to the “sarong” worn by other Southeast Asians.
 Though not as popular as they once were in the past, this traditional garment is still worn by some Maranaos (a Muslim tribe from our island of Mindanao) in my hometown.

 I like the designs of the “malong,” and it is quite handy.
 I sometimes use it as a blanket, and as a blanket scarf.
 I’ve also had a skirt and a dress made from a “malong.”

 Though the “malong” is a traditional garment of the Maranaos (who are Muslims), I think every Christian family in my hometown has always had at least one!

-I was born and raised in the beautiful island of Mindanao where Muslims and Christians have lived together for hundreds of years.
+I was born and raised on the beautiful island of Mindanao where Muslims and Christians have been living together for hundreds of years.
 We have the same heritage.